30. Saving Mr. Banks

 One of the great struggles in Travers life was her father’s alcoholism.
 Despite his love for his daughters and joy in life, he drank until his untimely death.
 This greatly impacted his daughter, causing her to grow up far too quickly.
 Ginty, as he called her, learned to care for her parents instead of living a normal life.
 None of this is positive, of course, but it shows the impact that addiction has on families.
 By the end, hope for healing also is portrayed.
 Through the film of Mary Poppins, Travers and Disney are able to redeem their fathers.

 Cautions: Compared with most PG-13 films, Saving Mr. Banks has very few problematic moments.
 The reason for the rating rests in the mature nature of the content.
 Alcoholism is not a light topic, and this film shows its damaging qualities.
 A few swear words pop up as well but not enough to be very noticeable.
 The most troubling moment is when Travers’ mother attempts to commit suicide.
 The young girl saves her parent, but this scene triggered and frightened me slightly.
-Overall, this film probably is too mature for children but is outstanding for families.

 Saving Mr. Banks on the Disney website